-The Heard Museum in Phoenix Arizona has an extensive collection of American Indian cultural art and sculpture and is great place to visit if you want to know more about the various regional native tribes of the Americas.
+The Heard Museum in Phoenix Arizona has an extensive collection of American Indian cultural art and sculpture and is a great place to visit if you want to know more about the various regional native tribes of the Americas.

-Founded by Dwight B. Heard and Maie Bartlett Heard in 1929 to house and share their growing personal collection of artifacts and fine art.
+Founded by Dwight B. Heard and Maie Bartlett Heard in 1929 to house and share their growing personal collection of artefacts and fine art.
 What started as 11 small rooms built around a courtyard on a portion of their property next to their home; after three building expansions, the Heard Museum has now grown to 130,000 square feet, 12 exhibition galleries, a library and archive, education centre, shop and bookstore, café, meeting space and auditorium.
 There are approximately 40,000 pieces in the collection (not all of it on display).

 Traditional and Contemporary / Past, Present and Future

 There is a quote on the wall as you enter the museum that says: